Stivvo/Dollyscraper/README.md

 # Dollyscraper

-Downloads lessons recorded with BigBlueButton or Collaborate from dolly.fim.unimore using web scraping.
+Download lessons recorded with BigBlueButton or Collaborate from dolly using web scraping.

 ## Dependencies